 There's no shortage of companies out there that make protective accessories for MacBooks, from laptop bags and rucksacks to sleeves, covers, and cases that clip on directly, and plenty of them do their best to be just as stylish as the Mac they're protecting.

-We've rounded up a selection of our favourite cases for the MacBook Pro, whether you have a 13in or 15in model, with or without a Touch Bar, to keep your Mac as safe as it can get.
+We've rounded up a selection of our favourite cases, sleeves, backpacks and bags for the MacBook Pro, whether you have a 13in or 15in model, with or without a Touch Bar, to keep your Mac as safe as it can get.
 If you've got an older model, you might be better off looking at our separate round-up of cases for the 2015 MacBook Pro and older.

 You own a MacBook so you must be stylish, right?
 If so, consider the range of quality sleeves from Dutch design wizards Mujjo.